SOS for Sciatica Pain: How to Soothe Your Strain Today!

 Relieve pressure on the sciatic nerve by gently turning your body to the side in the sitting spinal stretch.

-3. Chair of Strength: Sit on a chair and cross one leg over the other so your ankle rests on your opposite knee.
-Slowly lean forward until you feel a stretch through your hips and glutes.
-Stay in this position for 20 to 30 seconds, then repeat with the other leg.
-This stretch not only relieves tightness but also builds strength and flexibility over time.
+3. Chair of Strength: Sit on a chair and cross your leg over the other in such a way that your ankle rests on the other knee.
+Slowly bend until your hips and glutes are stretched.
+Remain in this position for at least 20 to 30 seconds, and repeat the same thing on the other leg.
+This stretch relieves tightness and helps you build strength and flexibility.

 In the basic seated stretch, a person stretches each leg while keeping their back straight.